R. W. Buzzard

-R.W.
-Buzzard is an American jurist who, as of 2019, is a judge of the District Court of Lewis County, a rural county in the state of Washington.
+R. W. Buzzard is an American jurist who, as of 2019, is a judge of the District Court of Lewis County, a rural county in the state of Washington.
+Buzzard has criticized the adequacy of court security in Washington and, on several occasions, has descended from the bench to personally restrain criminal defendants attempting to flee.

 Early life and education

-R.W.
-Buzzard is the son of Steve Buzzard, a former judge of the municipal court of Chehalis, Washington, and Missy Buzzard, the town's former mayor.
+R. W. Buzzard is the son of Steve Buzzard, a former judge of the municipal court of Chehalis, Washington, and Missy Buzzard, the town's former mayor.
 He graduated from Centralia High School and Eastern Washington University, and later earned a Juris Doctor cum laude from the Seattle University School of Law.
 He also has a Master of Business Administration from City University of Seattle.

 Career

 R.W.
 Buzzard was admitted to the bar in 2000.
 In 2003, he was appointed to the municipal court of Centralia, Washington and, the following year, was elected to the bench of the Lewis County District Court.